Do Go On - 360 - Alan Turing & The Enigma

 I mean, who does count that?

-Not many people.
+I'm not many people.

-But I've got a Wizard cape.
+I've got a wizard cape.

 Even from a very young age,